rupin27/Random-Forest-Cancer/README.md

 4. Analyze the results:
 - The script will output the performance metrics and evaluation results for the random forest.
 - Study the impact of the number of trees (ntree hyper-parameter) on the algorithm's performance.
-- Experiment with different stopping criteria and hyper-parameters to optimize the performance.
+- Experiment with different stopping criteria and hyper-parameters to optimize the performance. <br>
 Note: It is recommended to explore the code files, such as decisionTree.py and randomForest.py, to gain a deeper understanding of the implementation details.